 Where to Sell Tiffany & Co.
 Jewelry – Las Vegas & Henderson, NV

 Tiffany & Co. is a New York-based luxury jewelry and specialty retailer.
-Jewelry, sterling silver, china, crystal, stationery, fragrances, water bottles, timepieces, personal accessories, and leather products are among the items that this company produces and sells.
+Jewelry, sterling silver, china, crystal, stationery, fragrances, water bottles, timepieces, personal accessories, and leather products are among the items this company produces and sells.
 Tiffany & Co. is significantly known for its high-end products, especially diamond and sterling silver jewelry.
 Ultimately, this company is popularly distinguished as an arbiter of taste and style for jewelry.
 Read more to learn about where you can sell your Tiffany & Co Jewelry.

 In 1837, Charles Lewis Tiffany and his friend John Young opened a stationery and fancy goods shop.
 The pair opened their shop on Broadway with just $1,000 in their pockets.
 Their shop quickly gained a loyal following of highly trendy women looking for American-style timepieces and jewelry.
 Tiffany had progressed to the point that, by 1867, he had won the World’s Fair for silver craftsmanship.

-It was in 1878 when Tiffany purchased the 287.42-carat yellow diamond from the Kimberley mines in South Africa.
+In 1878, Tiffany purchased the 287.42-carat yellow diamond from the Kimberley mines in South Africa.
 The canary gemstone became even more popular when Audrey Hepburn wore the fancy necklace in the promotional photos for Breakfast at Tiffany’s, showcasing the 128.54-carat polished gem.

 In 1902, when Charles Tiffany died, his son, Louis Comfort Tiffany, took over the business and breathed new life into Tiffany & Co.
 Louis developed the idea of the Tiffany Artistic Jewelry department, which enabled the company to produce all of its jewelry on site.
-At present, Tiffany & Co. jewelry remains one of the most sought-after items by celebrities and collectors alike.
+Presently, Tiffany & Co. jewelry remains one of the most sought-after items by celebrities and collectors alike.